sjmignot/dogsbody/content/posts/the-lighthouse.md

 ![the lighthouse](/static/img/post-images/the-lighthouse/the-lighthouse-2.jpg)
 *frame from the lighthouse: howard makes it into the lighthouse's light*

 We see what we sees.
-Before he tumbles down the stairs and dies.
+At least we do before he tumbles down the stairs and dies.
 Eggers imperfect, postmodern prometheus shares the arc of his analog: stealing the light, giving it to us, and being punished for it.
 However, his motives are egotistical, obsessive.
 His world lonely.
 His gift coincidental.

 ///Footnotes Go Here///
 [^1]: 1\.
 Percy Shelley, *Prometheus Unbound*, Act I. 304-306.